 Under what conditions?

-- Tree having a height not exceeding 4 metres and a trunk diameter not greater than 150mm (measured at 1 metre above the ground.
+- A tree having a height not exceeding 4 metres and a trunk diameter not greater than 150mm (measured at 1 metre above the ground.

 - Pruning of dead branches.
 Council encourages that such pruning works are undertaken by a qualified Arborist necessary and in accordance with Australian Standards.